dannijt/SpaceDebrisApp/README.md

 "USSPACECOM provides space surveillance data to registered users through this public website, www.space-track.org.
 18 SDS routinely updates the website with positional data on more than 16,000 satellites in orbit around the Earth.
 Users can build customized API queries to pull specific data from historical records, and automate the retrieval of new data, help enhance spaceflight safety, prevent potentially catastrophic orbital collisions, and increase international cooperation in space"

 ## Working with TLE Data
 The data from spacetrack comes in the form of Two-Line Element Sets or TLEs.
-A desciption of TLEs from Wikipedia:
+A description of TLEs from Wikipedia:
 “A two-line element set (TLE) is a data format encoding a list of orbital elements of an Earth-orbiting object for a given point in time, the epoch.
 Using a suitable prediction formula, the state (position and velocity) at any point in the past or future can be estimated to some accuracy.”

 This is what a TLE for a single satellite looks like: